codem8s/autograph/README.md

 # Autograph (pre-alpha)
-Certificate signer and admission controller for Kubernetes manifests.
+Certificate signer and custom admission controller for Kubernetes manifests.

 ## Usage
 To sign your manifest: